flybywiresim/docs/docs/beginner-guide/descent.md

 ---

 ### 4. Intercepting ILS

+**Situation:**

+- Aircraft is in DES phase
+- Aircraft is setup for flight <10,000ft (seatbelt signs on, landing lights on, etc.)
+- We are either within the IAP (Instrument Approach) and at the correct altitude and speed or at a heading vector, altitude and speed instructed by ATC

 At the end of the Instrument Approach (or by ATC vectoring) we will be on a path to the Final Approach Fix and/or intercepting the ILS localizer and eventually the ILS glidescope.